Windermere Valley Minor Hockey

 Teams that fail to uphold the WVMHA Vaccine Passport rules may lose their ice times for the season.

-Spectators who refuse to show their ID and proof of vaccination, or have invalid vaccine status, will not be permitted to enter the arena for games.
-In the event of a spectator rudely, or forcefully, entering the arena without showing their ID and proof of vaccination, the designated spectator supervisor is to immediately go to the timekeepers booth and ask them to stop the game until the spectator who improperly entered the arena leaves.
+Spectators, coaches, volunteers, or officials who refuse to show their ID and proof of vaccination, or have invalid vaccine status, will not be permitted to enter the arena for games.
+In the event of someone rudely, or forcefully, entering the arena without showing their ID and proof of vaccination, the designated spectator supervisor is to immediately go to the timekeeper’s booth and ask them to stop the game until the spectator who improperly entered the arena leaves.

 Rockies season home opener vs Castlegar October 2nd at 7:00.